CLEANLINESS OF DOWN AND FEATHER PRODUCTS

 Registration with State Government Agencies in the USA

-All manufacturers, importers and down processors must register properly with government officials in 16 of the 50 USA states.
+All manufacturers, importers and down processors must register properly with government officials (6 states require sterilization, 14 states require registration).